pachyderm/docs-content/latest/how-tos/pipeline-operations/create-pipeline.md

 ---
 # metadata #
 title: Create a Pipeline
-description: Learn how to create a pipeline using the pachctl create command.
+description: Learn how to create a pipeline using the PachCTL create command.
 date:
 # taxonomy #
 tags: ["pipelines"]